MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 ### visibleTutorials

 Use this property to customize the visibility of tutorials.
-All detailed properties below are Boolean.
+All detailed properties below are `Boolean`.

-`welcome` - Enable or disable the welcome tutorial.
+- `welcome` - Enable or disable the welcome tutorial.

-`library` - Enable or disable the Library tutorial.
+- `library` - Enable or disable the Library tutorial.

-`dossier` - Enable or disable the dossier tutorial.
+- `dossier` - Enable or disable the dossier tutorial.

-`notification` - Enable or disable the notification tutorial.
+- `notification` - Enable or disable the notification tutorial.

 If the welcome tutorial is enabled, the Library tutorial is also automatically enabled.